milantarami/number-to-words/README.md

 composer require milantarami/number-to-words
 ```

-The package will automatically register its service provider for laravel 5.5.* and above.
+The package will automatically register its service provider for laravel 5.5.* and above. <br>
-For laravel 5.4.* and below version need to register a service provider in <code>config/app.php</code>
+For below version need to register a service provider in <code>config/app.php</code>

 ``` bash
 'providers' => [